Bonus tax rate 2024: How bonuses are taxed

 Aggregate method example

 Imagine your typical monthly salary is $6,000.
 Your tax withholding would be based on an annual salary of $72,000 ($6,000 X 12).
-That income amount would put you in the 22 percent federal tax bracket (assuming you file your tax return as single or head of household).
+That income amount would put you in the 22 percent federal tax bracket, assuming you file your tax return as single or head of household.
+(That 22 percent rate is your marginal or top tax rate.)

-Continuing with this example, your employer one month pays you a bonus of $10,000.
-The employer gives it to you alongside your regular $6,000 salary but identifies it as a bonus.
-Your monthly income climbs to $16,000 for the month at hand.
+Continuing with this example, let’s say that in November your employer pays you a bonus of $10,000.
+The employer gives it to you alongside your regular $6,000 monthly salary but identifies it as a bonus.
+Your income climbs to $16,000 for that month.

 Using the aggregate method, your employer would multiply $16,000 by 12 months.
 This would cause the tax withholding on your bonus to be calculated as if you were earning $192,000 per year, bumping you up to the 32 percent tax bracket.
 The employer would subtract the taxes already withheld from your last paycheck and take the remainder out of your bonus amount.